Asheville Physical Therapy

 Following surgery, physical therapy fosters healing by providing a safe, progressive protocol to regain use of the area.
 This takes the “guesswork” out of rehabilitation to help you make a more successful recovery.
 Physical therapy can also help you correct imbalances in strength and flexibility that often lead to injury, not only helping you overcome a current injury but also preventing future injury.

-Patients trust our experienced physical therapists to help them come back stronger
+Our experienced physical therapists can help you come back stronger

 Our licensed physical therapist, Charlie Robbins, PT, has over 38 years of experience helping patients recover from injury and improve their mobility through the latest, proven physical therapy techniques.
 A graduate of the University of Tennessee, Charlie moved to Asheville in 1976 and has practiced physical therapy in both orthopedic practice and hospital settings.